sarbal/onboarding/README.md

 Hello and welcome!
 This document is a collection of the tools and tasks that the lab is interested in.

+# Gene expression
-# Expression, differential expression, co-expression and differential co-expression
+## Differential expression, co-expression and differential co-expression

 ![summary](imgs/schematic.png "schematic")